hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `automatic_channel_upgrade` - (Optional) The upgrade channel for this Kubernetes Cluster.
 Possible values are `none`, `patch`, `rapid`, and `stable`.
 The default value is `none`.

+!> **Note:** Cluster Auto-Upgrade will update the Kubernetes Cluster (and it's Node Pools) to the latest GA version of Kubernetes automatically - please [see the Azure documentation for more information](https://docs.microsoft.com/en-us/azure/aks/upgrade-cluster#set-auto-upgrade-channel-preview).

--> **NOTE:** Cluster auto-upgrade only updates to GA versions of Kubernetes and will not update to preview versions.
+-> **Note:** Cluster Auto-Upgrade only updates to GA versions of Kubernetes and will not update to Preview versions.

 ~> **NOTE:** Auto upgrade channel is in Public Preview - more information and details on how to opt into the Preview [can be found in this article](https://docs.microsoft.com/en-us/azure/aks/upgrade-cluster#set-auto-upgrade-channel-preview).